Check out our tips for applying for a hall of residence.

 Your requirements might be dietary, related to an impairment or disability, medical, cultural, or religious.
 If you have questions, contact us.

-We advise against listing only our most popular halls (Capital Hall, Katharine Jermyn Hall, and Te Puni Village).
-These halls usually fill their spaces with those who chose them as their first preference.
+We advise against selecting only our most popular halls in your hall choices (Capital Hall, Katharine Jermyn Hall and Te Puni Village).
+These halls usually fill their spaces quickly and you may increase your chance of receiving an offer of accommodation if you include some of our other halls in your hall choices.

 Writing a good personal profile